 At Inman Family Wines, we craft a stylish and distinctly individualistic Pinot Gris that represents the unique growing conditions of the Russian River Valley.
 Our cool region and well-drained soils ripen the grapes slowly, allowing fully mature flavors to develop while preserving a crisp elegance.

 The wine is well balanced, clean and refreshing.
-Typical of Pinot Gris, it is showing stone fruit and a zesty citrus tang on the palate and finishes with a flinty mineral character.
+Typical of Pinot Gris, it is showing stone fruit, golden delicious apple, and quince.
+Additionally, there is a hint of citrus, particularly kumquat, on the palate.
+The wine finishes with a flinty mineral character.
 The mouthfeel is generous for a Pinot Gris and the finish is long.
-Comparing this to past vintages, it is very consistent with past vintages, although it is slightly leaner than the 2006, showing now more like the 2004 did when first released.